United Services Club

 United Services Club (also known as US Club) is a golf club located in Colaba area of Mumbai.

 Established in 1937 by the Indian Army, it is now run jointly by the Indian Army, Indian Navy and Indian Air Force.
-The club has an 18 hole golf course.
-One of only three golf courses in the city, with the other two being the Royal Willingdon Sports Club and Bombay Presidency Golf Club.
+The club has an 18-hole golf course.
+One of only three golf courses in the city, with the other two being the Willingdon Sports Club and Bombay Presidency Golf Club.